 Traditionally known as the Thnajavr Thalaiyatti Bommai, the origin of this doll dates back to the first half of the 19th century.
-Usually found in pairs, these amazing dancing dolls are made in semblance of the king and queen.
+Usually found in pairs, these amazing dancing dolls are made in the semblance of the king and queen.
 The heads of the dolls are detached from the body and designed in such a way that they seem to be dancing to some classical tune.
-It is undoubtedly one of the most famous handicrafts of India.
+It is undoubtedly one of the most famous handicrafts in India.

 Where to buy it?